linkedin/swift-style-guide/README.md

 }
 ```

-* **2.9** Include type information in property names when it is not obvious otherwise.
+* **2.9** Include type information in constant or variable names when it is not obvious otherwise.

 ```swift
 // PREFERRED